The hidden gems of Banteay Srei and Phnom Kulen

 Jewel of the Angkorian crown.

-TRAVEL TIP – Banteay Srei lies 32km northeast of Siem Reap and 21km northeast of Bayon.
-A well marked, smoothly paved road goes all the way to the site and the drive takes about 45 minutes by car.
-It is also possible to reach there by remark moto and this takes around 1 hour.
-There are several atmospheric restaurants on the way to Banteay Srei and the drive is extremely pretty.
-Fresh green countryside complete with rice fields, water buffalos and lotus ponds run along the road and several homestays make it a jumping off base alternative to Siem Reap.
+Banteay Srei lies 32km northeast of Siem Reap and 21km northeast of Bayon.
+A well-marked, smoothly paved road goes all the way to the site, and the drive takes about 45 minutes by car.
+It is also possible to reach there by motorcycle, and this takes around 1 hour.
+There are several atmospheric restaurants on the way to Banteay Srei, and the drive is extremely pretty.
+Fresh green countryside, complete with rice fields, water buffalos and lotus ponds run along the road, and several homestays make it a jumping off base alternative to Siem Reap.
 Though located slightly away from the main Angkorian sites, Banteay Srei is beautifully restored and has an impressive number of tourist facilities, including a visitors centre, organised car park, designated dining and shopping halls, exhibition on the site‘s history and restoration.
-A lovely lotus filled reservoir lies at the back of the temple and it offers boating facilities.
+A lovely lotus-filled reservoir lies behind the temple, and it offers boating facilities.
 Other nearby attractions include the Landmine Museum and Banteay Samre.
-Another possible day trip includes Banteay Srei, River of a Thousand Lingas and Being Mealea.
+Another possible day trip includes Banteay Srei, the River of a Thousand Lingas, and Being Mealea.
 The temple is open from 0730-1730 hrs and is included in the Angkor ticket priced at 37/62/72 USD for 1/3/7 days respectively.

 The huge plateau of Phnom Kulen looms around 50km from Siem Reap and about 15km from Banteay Srei.
-The entrance fee is a steep 20 USD and due to the uphill road, reaching there by a rental car or taxi is advisable.
-Although, it can be combined with Beng Mealea or Banteay Srei, dedicating a full day or most of it will make the visit worthwhile.
+The entrance fee is a steep 20 USD, and due to the uphill road, reaching there by a rental car or taxi is advisable.
+Although it can be combined with Beng Mealea or Banteay Srei, dedicating a full day or most of it will make the visit worthwhile.
 There are plenty of sights and sites to explore at Phnom Kulen.
 Along with 20 or so small Angkorian temples, there is the pyramidal style Prasat Rong Chen.
-At the hard to access Sra Damrei or the Elephant Pond, there is an impressive gallery of life sized stone elephants, lions, frog etc. A moto ride is required to reach Sra Damrei from Wat Preah Ang Thom and then 1 kilometres walk to reach the stone animals.
-The views are quite impressive from there and it is difficult to reach during the rainy season.
-There are also ancient rock carvings at Poeng Tbal and a semi restored temple of Damrei Krap.
+At the hard-to-access Sra Damrei or the Elephant Pond, there is an impressive gallery of life-sized stone elephants, lions, frog etc. A motorcycle ride is required to reach Sra Damrei from Wat Preah Ang Thom, and then 1 kilometres walk to reach the stone animals.
+The views are quite impressive from there, and it is difficult to reach during the rainy season.
+There are also ancient rock carvings at Poeng Tbal and a semi-restored temple of Damrei Krap.

 #travelbloggerindia #cambodiatourism #siemreap #angkor #banteaysrei